bioinfweb/AlignmentComparator/README.md

 This GitHub repository in a synchronized mirror of the [master repository at bioinfweb](http://bioinfweb.info/Code/sventon/repos/AlignmentComparator/list/).
 Feedback and pull requests are welcome.

+## Feedback

+If you have questions, feel free to ask a question on our [ResearchGate project page](http://r.bioinfweb.info/RGAlignmentComparator) or support@bioinfweb.info.

 ## License

 *AlignmentComparator* is distrubuted under [GNU General Public License Version 3](http://bioinfweb.info/AlignmentComparator/License).
 See [NOTICE.txt](https://github.com/bioinfweb/AlignmentComparator/blob/master/main/src/NOTICE.txt) fur further details.